Sanctions Against Syria Will Help, Not Harm, Civilians

 Testifying before Congress in March, Caesar said, “This law is a powerful message to all who support the Assad regime that the time for accountability and justice is coming and that no matter how long oppression lasts, there is no doubt that truth will prevail.”

-David Adesnik is a senior fellow and director of research at the Foundation for Defense of Democracies.
+David Adesnik is a senior fellow and the director of research at the Foundation for Defense of Democracies.
 Twitter: @adesnik